GKxxQAQ/CS100-slides-revise/lecture22/lec22.md

 Standard Template Library (STL)

 - Overview
-- Sequential containers and iterators
+- Sequence containers and iterators
 - Algorithms and function objects (aka "functors")
 - More on iterators
 - Associative containers